 In the previous section, we understood the syntax and usage of the ALTER PROCEDURE statement.
 But, there is another way using which we can generate the ALTER PROC statement for a selected procedure.

-This implementation is possible by using the SQL Server Management Studio.
-And here are the steps for this implementation.
+This implementation is possible using SQL Server Management Studio.
+Here are the steps for this implementation.

 - First, open SQL Server Management Studio and connect to the Database Engine.